Start a conversation

 What is Lake Titicaca famous for?

 Primarily, Lake Titicaca is famous throughout Peru for the spectacular festival of the Virgen de la Candelaria, held in the streets of Puno in February.
 The festival is hosted over the course of two weeks.
-Its an epic party that’s full of color, masks, costumes, bells and scores of groups narrating folklore through dance and music.
+Its a big party that’s full of color, masks, costumes, bells and groups telling folklore stories through dance and music.
 The festival starts on February 2nd, with the main parade on the 09th of February.
 The festivities end with a grand feast in the cemeteries in order to celebrate the dead.
-If you find yourself in Peru around this time, Virgen de la Candelaria is a definite must see.
+Virgen de la Candelaria is a definite must see.

 Of course, no trip to Lake Titicaca would be complete without a visit to its famous islands.
-Its extraordinary island population will transport you to a very unique and transcendental way of life.
-You will find the residents either speaking Quechua or Aymara, two of the biggest tribes in Peru.
-Also, experience how they have protected and maintained their ancient customs and way of life.
-Scattered around the islands are exceptional archeological delights, with numerous ancient ruins dating back to Pre-Inca civilizations.
-The ultimate highlight is in the magical sunsets that you can indulge in on the hilltops of its secluded islands.
+Its extraordinary island population will transport you to a very unique and peaceful way of life.
+Find the residents either speaking Quechua or Aymara, the biggest native languages in Peru.
+Experience how they have protected and maintained their ancient customs.
+See around the islands the exceptional archeological delights, with numerous ancient ruins dating back to Pre-Inca civilizations.
+The ultimate highlight is in the magical sunsets that you can indulge from the hilltops.

-We recommend trying out a Homestay whilst visiting the islands.
-The way to fully immerse yourself in the day-to-day life of the islanders.
-Homestays offer nothing but humble dwellings, but the experience is enriching.
+We recommend trying out a Homestay whilst visiting the islands, a great way to fully immerse yourself in the day-to-day life of the islanders.
+Homestays offer humble dwellings, but the experience is enriching.

 What is Lake Titicaca famous for - Orange Nation